-The current regulatory environment may be impacted by future legislative developments, such as amendments to key provisions of the Dodd-Frank Act, including provisions setting forth capital and risk retention requirements.
-The new administration's agenda has not yet been proposed, but it may include certain deregulatory measures for the U.S. banking and financial industry.
+The current regulatory environment may be impacted by future legislative developments, such as amendments to key provisions of the Dodd-Frank Act.
 In addition, according to publicly released statements, a top legislative priority of the new President's administration and of Congress may be significant reform of the Internal Revenue Code, including significant changes to taxation of business entities.
 There is a substantial lack of clarity around both the timing and the details of any such tax or regulatory reform and the impact of any potential reform on our operations.